Mickael-Roger/GCP-Certification/Action plan for Big Data.md

 - Gradient descent : The process of increasing or decreasing the weight to reduce the errors
 - Evaluation : Step where we define if the model is good enough
 - Training : Process of optimizing the weight and evaluate the model

+- Neuron : One unit of combining inputs
+- Hidden layer : Set of neurons that operate on the same set of inputs
+- Inputs : What you feed in a neuron
+- Features : Transformation of a neuron.
+For instance x^2